fushra/meml-standard/docs/syntaxStandard.md

 ## Language grammar

-Again, the language grammer here is based off of that for lox.
+Again, the language grammar here is based off of that for lox.
 Here page is a program.
 It contains everything in a file.

 ```ts
 // This is the entry point into the program (a single file).